ReddyyZ/old.reddyyz.github.io/category/hacking.md

 <ul>
 {% for post in site.posts %}
-{% if post.tags contains page.category %}
+{% if post.categories contains page.category %}

 <li class="post">
     <a href="{{ post.url }}">{{ post.title }}</a>